-Daily Employees Weekly Employees Holidays Not Worked Work time credit of no compensation for react though no actual work diness to perform services even Holidays Worked Double time.
+Daily Employees Weekly Employees Holidays Not Worked mum call.
+This is compensation for vices even though no actual work is Holidays Worked Double time.
 (Hours worked are excluded from weekly computation for the six-day workweek.)
 Hours worked are included in weekly computation of work time for the six-day week.
 In addition, holiday premium pay for an equal number of hours.